kleeena/vvai-fyp/README.md

-# VVAI - VogueVisionAI for Text to Fashhion Image Generation
+# VVAI - VogueVisionAI for Text to Fashion Image Generation

 **VVAI** introduces an innovative way to transform images using Generative AI , which is different from the usual way of picturing clothes.
 It can generate different visual ideas just from **simple text descriptions**.